pivotal/docs-tap/getting-started.md

 **Configure a service account to hold private registry secrets**

-In the situation when the platform operator is expecting to verify signatures stored in a private registry, it is required to configure a service account with all the secrets for those private registries.
+When the platform operator is expecting to verify signatures stored in a private registry, it is required that you configure a service account with all the secrets for those private registries.
-This service account:
+The service account:

 * Must be created in the `image-policy-system` namespace